ktaranov/sqlserver-kit/Articles/README.md

 [What If You Really DO Need to Shrink a Database?]:https://www.brentozar.com/archive/2020/07/what-if-you-really-do-need-to-shrink-a-database/
 [Everything I Never Wanted to Know About Collation]:https://littlekendra.com/2020/07/16/everything-i-never-wanted-to-know-about-collation-14-minute-video-podcast-episode/
 [Comparing SSIS And Azure Data Factory]:https://www.timmitchell.net/post/2020/07/16/comparing-ssis-and-azure-data-factory/
+[sp_Blitz for All Servers]:https://garrybargsley.com/2020/07/14/sp_blitz-for-all-servers/
+[Where is the SQL Server Community Networking Online?]:https://www.brentozar.com/archive/2020/07/where-is-the-sql-server-community-networking-online/
+[Make the most out of your Azure Disks using Storage Pools]:https://blog.coeo.com/make-the-most-out-of-your-azure-disks-using-storage-pools